 This course provides a basis for role transition of the registered nurse to the BSN student and provides opportunity for exploration of the many dimensions of professional nursing.
 The student considers the multiple roles of the nurse, the conceptual basis for nursing practice, and selected issues facing the profession of nursing.
 The course includes an introduction to information literacy and writing skills.
 Class sessions and course assignments are designed to foster critical thinking skills.
+Students analyze the changes that take place from novice to expert nurse through an out of classroom experience.
 During this course, the students are required to complete a credentialing profile.
-Detailed instruction of the mandatory credentialing is found in the College of Health Professions BSN Student blackboard site.
+Detailed instruction of the mandatory credentialing is found in the College of Health Professions BSN Student program site.
+There is a private vendor's fee associated with the credentialing process and is the financial responsibility of the student.
 Completed credentialing is mandatory for students to continue with NUR core course selection.
+(The course requires an out of classroom experience).

-Prerequisite: Registered nurse and BSN major.
+Prerequisite: Registered nurse and BSN major, ENG 310 highly recommended.